oxypteros/alpha-docs/config/params-toml.en.md

 ```

 ## Best Practices
 You’re free to enable, disable, or customize each key to suit your site’s needs.
-Keys that require further explanation (such as `ocd_enabled` or `tailwind_enabled`) have dedicated pages in the [Alpha documentation](/docs).
+Keys that require further explanation have dedicated pages in the [Alpha documentation](/docs).

 ## Keys Reference
 pseudologo_enabled